Cognigy/Documentation/docs/en/docs/insights/download-report.md

 # Download Report

-You can obtain detailed reports in CSV format from the charts on the Insights dashboards:
+You can download detailed reports in CSV format from the charts on the Insights dashboards:

 - [Overview dashboard](dashboard-overview.md)
 - [Engagement dashboard](dashboard-engagement.md)